climate-resource/spaemis/docs/source/input_data.md

 A number of different input datasets are required to run `spaemis`.
-A basic set of input data have been included in this repository and are described below. `spaemis` was designed to be flexible and able to be extended so additional proxies can be added depending on the use case.
+A basic set of input data have been included in this repository and are described below. `spaemis` was designed to be flexible and able to be extended, so additional proxies can be added depending on the use case.

 Some input4MIPs data is required to be downloaded before running.

 ## Emissions inventories

-This project bundles two emissions inventories with the repository, a Victorian inventory for 2016 developed by the Victorian EPA, and an Australian-wide inventory that uses EDGAR data.
+This project bundles two emission inventories with the repository, a Victorian inventory for 2016 developed by the Victorian EPA, and an Australian-wide inventory that uses EDGAR data.
 These inventories are included in the repository in `data/raw/inventories`.